mageden/mageden.github.io/_posts/2018-8-07-StochasticGD.md

 ### Selecting the Batch Size

 The selection of the batch size influences the variability and computational cost for each iteration.
-A general rule of thumb that works well in practice is used is $1<n_{iter}<32$, but I don't believe that this has any theoretical backing.
+A general rule of thumb that works well in practice for deep neural nets is $1<n_{iter}<32$ (Bengio, 2012; Masters & Luschi, 2018), but the choice will depend on the problem.

 ### Batch-Size Modulus